Helpful Ways to Prepare for Your Online Graduate Classes

 Ask questions, brainstorm, and identify contradictions.
 Think about how you can foster conversation in forum posts.
 Most importantly make sure you maintain an appropriate length for your posts and watch your spelling and grammar.
 Don’t write posts like you text.
 Your posts will be a reflection of your writing abilities, intelligence, and professionalism and should be treated as such.
 Be thoughtful in your responses to fellow classmates and always polite, even if you disagree.

-Related: 6 Tips for Excelling in Your Online Grad School Classes
+Related: 6 Self-Starter Tips to Excel in Your Online Grad School Classes

 Online classes are very different from in-person classes, and grad school is very different from undergrad.
 So combine grad school with online learning, and you’re bound to have an adjustment period—especially if you never conducted online learning in your undergraduate program.
 But with a little extra conscious preparation, you can succeed in your online graduate program and feel confident in your academic journey.